ONSdigital/eq-survey-runner/doc/architecture/profiling/README.md

 ---

 ## Py-Spy
-[Py-Spy](https://github.com/benfred/py-spy) is a sampling profiler where instead of tracking every event (e.g. function call), the application is periodically interrupted and stack snapshots are collected.
+[Py-Spy](https://github.com/benfred/py-spy) is a sampling profiler where instead of tracking every event (e.g. function call), the application is periodically interrupted, and stack snapshots are collected.
 The function call stack is then analysed to deduce the execution time of different parts of the application.

-Deterministic profilers modify application execution in some way: profiling code is typically run inside the target Python process which often slows down application execution.
+Deterministic profilers modify application execution in some way: profiling code is typically run inside the target Python process, which often slows down application execution.
 To avoid this performance impact, Py-Spy doesn’t run in the same process as the profiled Python program.
 Because of this, Py-Spy can be used in a production environment with little overhead.

 Py